Code-CHOUDHARY/Code-CHOUDHARY/README.md

 </p>

 <p align="center">
- I am a full-stack React and Spring Boot developer with over 6 months of professional experience.
+ I am a full-stack React and Spring Boot developer with over 1+ years of professional experience.
 Passionate about crafting innovative, efficient, and secure software solutions, I thrive on the challenges of creating exceptional user experiences.
 With a strong foundation in front-end development using React, I excel at building responsive and intuitive user interfaces.
 My expertise also extends to back-end development with Spring Boot, where I focus on creating efficient and scalable server-side applications.
 With a keen eye for detail and a commitment to delivering high-quality code, I strive to create software solutions that are both functional and visually appealing.
 I am eager to contribute my skills and enthusiasm to new projects and continue growing as a developer.
 </p>